SSJ’s Best Bread and Butter Pickle Slices

 Instructions

 • In a large bowl, combine the cucumbers, onions, pickling salt, and garlic.
-[I often use a metal bowl so it retain the chill.]
+[I often use a stainless steel bowl so it retains the chill.]

 • Cover with several cups of ice cubes.